Last Updated on 2 March, 2021 by Veronica

 Castle Hill

 Little remains of Nice’s old castle.
-The most interesting thing on the climb to the old castle are the viewpoints and two small cemeteries, one Jewish and one Christian.
+The most exciting thing on the climb to the old castle is the viewpoints and two small cemeteries, one Jewish and one Christian.

 The Promenade des Anglais